dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/seven-days-with-fable/index.md

 The specs are deployed and live, [have a look at the menu bar spec here](https://dwmkerr.github.io/signalbox/specs/menubar.html) - they are interactive HTML, so you can open one and click through the states.

-{{< figcap src="./images/ios-app.png" caption="An interactive spec for the iOS app, click through the states and settle the design before a line of Swift is written." >}}
+{{< figcap src="./images/menubar-spec.png" caption="The living spec for the menu bar, an interactive HTML mockup you click through to settle the design before writing the app." >}}

 The specs live with the project, and are always available for me to work with.
 This reduces friction but also ensures _intent_ is tracked rather than implementation.